jordan-carney/fcc-voting-app/README.md

 - [x] As an authenticated user, I can see the aggregate results of my polls.
 - [x] As an authenticated user, I can delete polls that I decide I don't want anymore.
 - [x] As an authenticated user, I can create a poll with any number of possible items.
-- [ ] As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
+- [x] As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 - [x] As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)
 - [x] As an authenticated user, if I don't like the options on a poll, I can create a new option.

+## Future Stories
+- [ ] Force all URLs to lowercase with canonical 301 redirects
+- [ ] Move post to 'create-poll' to API
+- [ ] Move post to ':user/:pollName' to API
+- [ ] Scrap and redo the 'edit-poll' route
+- [ ] Ensure mobile responsive!